 - Prioritize locally based companies in broadband procurement.
 Connect America Funding Phase II funding was released through an auction without any county or local government input.
-Companies without a presence, and as far away as Maryland, won this funding for a few rural counties in Washington, without a physical presence to supply the needed deployment and infrastructure needs; - Amend the Rural Digital Opportunity Fund to require awardees to guarantee fiber to the premises in a timely manner and to prohibit a 10-year lockout of other providers;
+Companies without a presence, and as far away as Maryland, won this funding for a few rural counties in Washington, without a physical presence to supply the needed deployment and infrastructure needs; - Amend the Rural Digital Opportunity Fund to require awardees to guarantee fiber to the premises in a timely manner and to prohibit a 10year lockout of other providers ;

 - Revise and review FCC maps to determine accuracy.
-Other sources of data coverage such as speed tests, Microsoft data, M-lab, Google, and Ookla data that has been ground-truthed must be considered in funding decisions; - Reconsider and revise the FCC's new 5G rule that circumvents local government control over infrastructure.
-This new rule puts public safety at risk, is an unfunded mandate, preempts local decision-making, and restricts franchise fees and charges; and - Support local government flexibility to serve as retail network providers at their option including cities, counties, port districts, and public utility districts.
+Other sources of data coverage such as speed tests, Microsoft data, M-lab, Google, and Ookla data that has been verified must be considered in funding decisions.; - Do not preempt local decision-making in installing 5G. - Support local government flexibility to serve as retail network providers at their option including cities, counties, port districts, and public utility districts. - Demand that ISPs (Internet Service Providers) be held accountable to provide 100/100 Mpbs.